 • Claude and Catherine, twins born 1502 and died young

 In Rene’s will, he named his son Antoine as his sole heir and Philippa as regent.
-She tried to undertake the duties of regent for Antoine, the new Duke of Lorraine but it was agreed he was old enough to rule on his own, even though he was only nine years old.
+She tried to undertake the duties of regent for Antoine, the new Duke of Lorraine but it was agreed he was old enough to rule on his own, (he was nineteen.)
 After her husband’s death, Philippa was the supreme head of the family and would oversee the government in Nancy, while Antoine followed King Louis XII to Italy and lived at the French court.

 When her son Claude had a daughter Marie on December 2, 1515, Philippa was present and the child would spend a lot of her childhood with her grandmother.
-Marie of Guise was to marry King James V of Scotland, and her daughter was Mary Queen of Scots.
+Marie of Guise married King James V of Scotland, and their daughter was Mary Queen of Scots.
 In 1519, at the age of fifty-two, Philippa’s health was in decline.
 She suffered from headaches, dizziness and dropsy and told her children she was going to stay for a week or two at the convent of the Poor Clares in Pont-à-Mousson, north of Nancy.

 Shortly after arriving at the convent, she decided she wanted to retire and spend the rest of her life there.
 Her children were stunned, knowing the Poor Clares lived in poverty and under strict guidelines.
 The children begged her to go to a less severe establishment and argued they needed her to guide the family.
 She held fast to her decision and on December 19, 1519 she was inducted into the order while all her offspring and their spouses watched.
 She gave her blessing to everyone and retired to the cell which would be her home for the rest of her life.
 A year later she joined the order as a novitiate.